zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ### `ORDER BY` without `LIMIT` and `OFFSET` in View Entity is not allowed

 For view entities, having `ORDER BY` without `LIMIT` and/or `OFFSET` is not allowed even for the top level query.
-Similarly to the case of subqueries, view entitiy results are not accessed directly, but are often subject of further filtering and ordering.
-TRherefore, it would not make sense to have `ORDER BY` directly in the view entity definition unless it is used to select a slice of the result by the means of `LIMIT` and/or `OFFSET`.
+Similarly to the case of subqueries, view entitiy results are not accessed directly.
+In Runtime, a View entity is wrapped inside another `SELECT` query as a subquery, which allows further filtering and ordering, which makes it similar to the Subquery case.

 ### Changes in result type handling of arithmetic functions